Summary: in this tutorial, you will learn about the PL/SQL anonymous block and how to execute it using SQL*Plus and SQL Developer tools.

 PL/SQL anonymous block overview

 A PL/SQL block has a name.
 Functions or Procedures is an example of a named block.
-A named block is stored into the Oracle Database server and can be reused later.
+A named block is stored in the Oracle Database server and can be reusable later.

 A block without a name is an anonymous block.
 An anonymous block is not saved in the Oracle Database server, so it is just for one-time use.
 However, PL/SQL anonymous blocks can be useful for testing purposes.